Focus and Scope

 Manuscripts submitted to this section must reflect effective advances in scientific knowledge in subjects related to:

-1. The empirical-based analysis of the role, scope and depth of international large scale assessments (ILSAs) effects in education governance, focusing on the relations between public policies and the evolution of students' performance in ILSAs, and on the mobilization and translation of ILSAs data into "knowledge for policy" by state and non-state actors;
+1. Expansion of the empirical-based analysis of the role, scope and depth of international large scale assessments effects in education governance, focusing on the relations between public policies and the evolution of Portuguese students’ performance in PISA, and on the mobilization and translation of PISA data into “knowledge for policy” by state and non-state actors;

 Peer Review Process